MicrosoftDocs/Devices-docs/surface-hub/install-pwa-surface-hub.md

 # Install Progressive Web Apps on Surface Hub

-Admins can remotely install Progressive Web Apps (PWAs) on Surface Hubs via a mobile device management provider such as Microsoft Intune or a provisioning pack.
+Admins can remotely install [Progressive Web Apps (PWAs)](/microsoft-edge/progressive-web-apps-chromium/) on Surface Hubs via a mobile device management provider such as Microsoft Intune or a provisioning pack.
 PWAs function like installed native apps on supported platforms and function like regular websites on other browsers.
-When you install PWAs on Surface Hub, users can run them directly from the App menu.
+When admins install PWAs on Surface Hub, users can run them directly from the App menu.

-To learn more, see [Overview of Progressive Web Apps (PWAs) - Microsoft Edge Development | Microsoft Docs](/microsoft-edge/progressive-web-apps-chromium/)

 - [Install PWAs on Surface Hub via Intune](#install-pwas-via-intune)
 - [Install PWAs on Surface Hub via provisioning package](#install-pwas-via-provisioning-package)

 > [!IMPORTANT]
 > Before you install PWAs, ensure that your Surface Hub has the requisite updates; specifically, [KB5011543](https://support.microsoft.com/help/5011543).
 To learn more about the latest updates, refer to [Surface Hub update history](surface-hub-update-history.md).

+Users can also install PWAs for use during their Hub session.
+When the session ends, PWAs are removed.
+To learn more, see [Install, manage, or uninstall apps in Microsoft Edge](https://support.microsoft.com/topic/install-manage-or-uninstall-apps-in-microsoft-edge-0c156575-a94a-45e4-a54f-3a84846f6113)

 ## Install PWAs via Intune